 - Add pumpkin, zucchini puree, oil, and vanilla.
 Mix again.

-- In a seperate bowl combine flour, baking soda, salt, cinnamon, nutmeg, ginger, and cloves.
-Gradually add dry ingredients to pumpkin mixture and mix until combined.
+- Add flour, baking soda, salt, cinnamon, nutmeg, ginger, and cloves to the pumpkin mixture.
+Gently mix only until combined.

-- Add chocolate chips and stir.
-You can reserve a few chocolate chips to sprinkle over muffins if you'd like.
+- Add the chocolate chips and stir.
+You can reserve a few chocolate chips to sprinkle over the tops of the muffins if you'd like.

 - Bake at 350 degrees for 18-23 minutes.
 Test for to see if they are done with a toothpick.